RetroMotion: Retrocausal Motion Forecasting Models are Instructable: Related work

 \section{Related work}

 \textbf{Marginal motion forecasting} methods model future motion per agent using marginal distributions of trajectories \citep{nayakanti2023wayformer, zhou2023query, zhang2024real}.
-Related methods extend marginal forecasting models with auxiliary goal prediction\footnote{Also referred to as dense prediction \citep{shi2022motion}.} objectives \citep{gilles2022thomas, shi2022motion, shi2024mtr++} or perform conditional \citep{sun2022m2i, rowe2023fjmp} and joint forecasting \citep{luo2023jfp} in a second step.
+Related methods extend marginal forecasting models with auxiliary goal prediction \cite{gilles2022thomas} and dense prediction objectives \cite{shi2022motion, shi2024mtr++} or perform conditional \cite{sun2022m2i, rowe2023fjmp} and joint forecasting \cite{luo2023jfp} in a post hoc manner.
 With auxiliary goal prediction, interaction modeling is more implicit than with joint modeling.
-The JFP method \citep{luo2023jfp} is most related to our method, but performs non-differentiable non-maximum suppression prior to joint modeling.
-This limits the information flow from marginal to joint forecasts.
+In post hoc methods, the flow of information from marginal trajectories to joint trajectorise is limited since they are first decoded and aggregated.
+Specifically, the trajectory aggregation is non-differentiable non-maximum suppression (see \citep{luo2023jfp}).

 \textbf{Joint motion forecasting} methods model future motion with joint distributions of trajectories over multiple agents.
 A common method is to reduce the full joint distribution of each combination of per-agent trajectories using global latent variables, i.e. learned global embeddings \citep{casas2020implicit, ngiam2022scene, girgis2021latent, zhou2023qcnext}. \citet{jiang2023motiondiffuser} perform joint motion forecasting as denoising diffusion process and denoise sets of noisy trajectories conditioned on the scene context. \citet{seff2023motionlm} cast joint motion forecasting as language modeling using a vocabulary of discrete motion vectors and joint roll-outs for multiple agents.
 These generative modeling approaches are limited to forecasts of two agents and exhibit high inference latency (e.g., 409\,ms for MotionDiffuser \citep{jiang2023motiondiffuser}).
-In contrast, our method forecasts motion for up to 8 agents and is realtime capable.
+In contrast, our method forecasts motion for up to 8 agents with significantly lower inference latency ($\sim$60\,ms on A6000 Ada GPUs).